Quitting the “Expert” Therapist Job

 And when I finally hit the wall, I blamed myself.

-I assumed my exhaustion meant that there was something wrong with me.
-My thoughts spiraled into thinking that I wasn’t built for this work.
+I assumed my exhaustion meant something was wrong with me.
+My thoughts spiraled into thinking I wasn't built for this work.
 Some might call that imposter syndrome.
-But looking back, it was more than the normal anxiety of not feeling competent doing something new.
+But looking back, it was something deeper than that — not anxiety about whether I was competent, but a system that had taught me my worth was contingent on my usefulness.
+That's a different story that requires a different kind of reckoning.

 I noticed this most clearly in one particular hallmark moment of therapy.